 I learned something new this week.
 Or more precisely, I had a long-held misunderstanding corrected.
 C’mon, Jeff, just say it—you were wrong, you just found out.

 I always believed that Sam Cooke’s ‘Bring It On Home To Me’ was a derivative cover of Smokey Robinson’s ‘You’ve Really Got a Hold On Me’.
-And I’m here today to make a public confession that I was wrong, that Sam Cooke’s version came first, and thus to try to right that heinous injustice.
+And I’m here today to make a public confession that I was wrong and thus to try to right that heinous injustice: Sam Cooke’s version came first,.

 ‘BIOHTM’ was released on May 8, 1962 as the B-side of ‘Having a Party’ on the RCA label.